Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex: Experiments

-In visual cortex, useful information increases as time proceeds from the onset of the visual stimuli.
+\textbf{The Effect of Readout Time} In visual cortex, useful information increases as time proceeds from the onset of the visual stimuli.
 This suggests that recurrent system might have better representational power as more time is allowed.
-We tried training and testing the 2-state fully recurrent network with various readout time (i.e., unrolling depth, see Section \ref{sec:sim_time}) and observe similar effects.
-See Figure \ref{fig:unroll_depth}.
+We tried training and testing 2-state ResNet and FRNN with various readout time (i.e., unrolling depth, see Section \ref{sec:sim_time}) and observe similar effects.
+Results are shown in Figure \ref{fig:share_vs_nonshare} (D) and (E).
+The difference from Figure \ref{fig:gen_readout} (A) is that training and testing readout times are the same in this experiment.